 - Electronic or paper-based

 - Pass mark: Must score 60%

 - Contains project submission of 50 marks

 - Submission must occur within eight months of completion of part A

 - Pass mark: Must score 70% on aggregate (both parts combined)

 Six Sigma Certification Online & Why?

-Being a self-paced training, the Six Sigma training allows individuals learn and work at their own speed.
+Being self-paced, the Six Sigma training allows individuals to learn and work at their own speed.
 If you work full-time, enrolling in classroom training may be difficult.
 There may be clashes in work and training schedules.
 For the Six Sigma Certification Online, there is an advantage.
-You are given a year to complete the training, so you can take the training step by step.
-Both types of Six Sigma training give the same quality, but the Six Sigma Certification Online is more beneficial to working individuals as they can apply what they’ve learnt directly into their business process quality management projects.
+You are given a year to complete the training so that you can take the training step by step.
+Both types of Six Sigma training provide the same quality.
+Still, the Six Sigma Certification Online is more beneficial to working individuals as they can apply what they’ve learnt directly to their business process quality management projects.

 What is the Six Sigma Certified Professionals Salary Today?

 Owing a Six Sigma certification is like having a college degree.
 There isn’t a validity period on your college degree, is there?
-Exactly, the same goes for a Six Sigma certification.
-Due to the fact that the certification is offered by private certification organisations, it is aimed at enhancing individual knowledge rather than for anything else.
-If there are organisations that make their students renew their Six Sigma certification, they do so out of money making motives, nothing more.
+The same goes for a Six Sigma certification.
+Because private certification organizations offer the certificate, it aims to enhance personal knowledge rather than anything else.
+If there are organizations that make their students renew their Six Sigma certification, they do so out of money-making motives, nothing more.